-Accommodations and support for students with disabilities are provided Disability Services at Fond du Lac Tribal and Community College.
+Accommodations and support for students with disabilities are provided by Disability Services at Fond du Lac Tribal and Community College.
 Our Disability Services Coordinator is available to meet with students, faculty, and staff to discuss, assess, recommend, and assist in implementing reasonable accommodations for students with disabilities.

 Through Disability Services, students are provided access to programs, services, and activities.
 Our Disability Services Coordinator provides academic and personal support, advocacy, assistance with adaptive equipment, notetaking assistance, and testing accommodations.
 In addition, Our Disability Services Coordinator works in collaboration with campus personnel, community resources, and vocational rehabilitation programs to promote student success.
 Services are provided upon request and are dependent on the assessed needs of the student.
-It is the responsibility of students with disabilities to make their accommodation requests prior to the start of each semester of attendance o at any point that accommodations are needed.
+It is the responsibility of students with disabilities to make their accommodation requests prior to the start of each semester of attendance or at any point that accommodations are needed.

 Reasonable accommodations depend upon the nature and degree of severity of the documented disability.
 While the Americans with Disabilities Act of 1990 requires that priority consideration be given to the specific methods requested by the student, it does not imply that a particular accommodation must be granted if it is deemed not reasonable and other suitable techniques are available.

-Fond du Lac Tribal and Community College are committed to meeting the specific needs of students with disabilities and fully complies with the provisions of Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.
-Section 504 and the ADA mandate equal access for physically and learning disabled persons in educational programs.
+Fond du Lac Tribal and Community College is committed to meeting the specific needs of students with disabilities and fully complies with the provisions of Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.
+Section 504 and the ADA mandate equal access for individuals with disabilities in educational programs.

 A person with a disability is ensured the same access as all other students to programs, opportunities, and activities at Fond du Lac Tribal and Community College.
 Achieving full participation and integration of people with disabilities is a cooperative effort of all campus departments and personnel.
 Fond du Lac Tribal and Community College continue to strive to achieve excellence in its services and to assure that services are delivered equitably and efficiently to all people.

 To receive more information about Disability Services or to request accommodations, contact: